Jekmetz/CJLFinalCs110/README.md

 * make a neural network that determines if a picture is a boy or a girl
 * neural network in general

-* Most Considered - Emoji Videl
+* Most Considered - Emoji Video
 	* Curtis has the software that converts picture to emoji
 	* I have the software to display a bunch of buffered images
 		* To save space and RAM, I can modify it to just display the color[][]s if that is what the Emoji converter spits out.